-First, making this list is purely subjective, it's our opinion and not a list everyone will agree with.
+We must admit this list is purely subjective- they’re our personal top picks.
 That said, we feel pretty confident these are the top things to do and see on the island of Maui.
 If you feel we've left something off, we hope you'll tell us in the comment section below.

 Whether you come up to view the sunrise or not, make sure the drive to the summit of Haleakala is in your plans.
 The 10,023ft volcano is a good way to get an up close view of the world's largest dormant volcano.
 Learn more about Haleakala National Park.

 The valley is famous for the 1,200ft Iao Needle within it, but it's the history of the valley that will fascinate you the most.
-You can visit the valley in an hours time, so it's a quick visit that's definitely worth a stop.
+You can visit the valley in about an hour, so it's a quick visit that's definitely worth a stop.
 Learn more about the Iao Valley and Needle.

 This remarkable trail will give you a taste of the much older West Maui mountains.
 While the view is often dependent on the weather, when it's clear - wow!
 Even on a cloudy day this hike is a lot of fun; that's if you can make it up the first incline - even we'll admit that part is a doozy.
 Learn more about Waihee Ridge Trail.